-1. Comments on Revised Application
+Comments on Revised Application

-AARP sought clarification of the customer selection criteria on page 3 of Avista's Revised Application to ensure the language of the application accurately reflects the agreement between the parties.
-In addition, AARP urged the Commission to adopt certain evaluation criteria submitted to Avista and Staff on April 14, 2008.
+AARP seeks clarification of the customer selection criteria on page 3 of the Application to ensure the language of the Application accurately reflects the agreement of the parties.
+In addition, AARP urges the Commission to adopt the additional evaluation criteria submitted to Avista and Staff on April 14, 2008.